 (4) Each dry hydrant shall be sited to the particular location and approved by the Fire Chief.

-(5) All piping shall be American Society for Testing and Material (ASTM) D 2665 SCH 40 180 PSIPVC DWV with glued joints.
+(5) All piping shall be American Society for Testing and Materials (ASTM) D 2665 SCH 40 180 PSIPVC DWV with glued joints.

 (6) All connections shall be clean and the appropriate sealing material used according to manufacturer's specifications so as to ensure all joints are airtight.

-(7) The suction connection shall be factorysupplied painted aluminum, threaded male connection six inches in diameter, with NH thread and provided with fixed strainer and a suitable cap.
+(7) The suction connection shall be factory-supplied, painted aluminum, threaded male connection six inches in diameter, with NH thread and provided with a fixed strainer and a suitable cap.

 (8) The entire dry hydrant shall be completely piped and inspected prior to any backfilling.

-(9) All backfill materials shall be screened gravel with no stone larger than 1.5 by one inches and shall be compacted to 95% ASTM 1557.
+(9) All backfill materials shall be screened gravel with no stone larger than 1.5 inches by one inch and shall be compacted to 95% ASTM 1557.

 (10) Bedding for the dry hydrant piping shall consist of a minimum of 12 inches of screened gravel with no stone larger than 1.5 inches and be fully compacted.

-(11) The suction pipe connection shall be between 20 and 24 inches above the level of the grade when the hydrant is in use, and the 90° elbow in the ground is to be supported by a large flat rock or concrete pad.
+(11) The suction pipe connection shall be between 20 inches and 24 inches above the level of the grade when the hydrant is in use, and the 90° elbow in the ground is to be supported by a large, flat rock or concrete pad.

-(12) After backfilling, the piping shall be protected from potential vehicular damage, by;
+(12) After backfilling, the piping shall be protected from potential vehicular damage by:

-(a) Steel, concretefilled, pipe bollards no less than eight inches in diameter set in the ground below the frost line, or
+(a) Steel, concrete-filled, pipe bollards no less than eight inches in diameter set in the ground below the frost line; or

-(b) Large rocks, or
+(b) Large rocks; or

 (c) Fencing; or